publisha/publisha.github.io/pages/htmlcssthebasics.md

 ### The alternatives
 The units that we can use are listed here with an explanation:

- - Pixels
-   - indicated as `px` in the CSS rule, it is the smallest screen unit.
+ - Pixels - indicated as `px` in the CSS rule, it is the smallest screen unit.
 Most systems will ignore fractions (such as `4.5px`) by rounding up.
- - em
-   - The em unit is a relative unit; meaning that it represents the size of the current font. `2em` means twice the size of the font within the parent block of the element.
+ - **em** - The em unit is a relative unit; meaning that it represents the size of the current font. `2em` means twice the size of the font within the parent block of the element.
- - rem
-   - The rem is also relative, but this time it represents the value of the font size at the root level of the page.
+ - **rem** - The rem is also relative, but this time it represents the value of the font size at the root level of the page.
 So, if the font size for the body is set at `12px` then `2rem` will be `32px`.
- - %
-   - You can also use the percentage to create a dimension that is relative to the containing element.
-So if our menu is 100px wide the sub menu could be defined as having a width of 70% - making it 70pixels wide.
+ - **Percentage** - indicated as `%` to create a dimension that is relative to the containing element.
+So if our menu is 100px wide, the sub menu could be defined as having a width of `70%` - making it `70px` wide.

 There are manny other units that can be used; some are specific for print (such as centimetres and point).
 Please read [the information here][02888701], for further details.